-What Can a Handyman Do in Orange in Orange County, Florida?
+What Can a Handyman Do Without a License in Orange in Orange County, Florida?

 In Florida, most “handyman” work is legal without a state contractor license only when it does NOT involve structural work, specialty trades (electrical/plumbing/HVAC), or jobs that require a building permit.
 Florida’s primary handyman threshold is the state’s “minor repairs” exemption at $500 total contract price (labor + materials) for certain limited work; anything beyond that typically requires a certified/registered contractor (or must be pulled under a licensed contractor).
 In the Orange area, you’ll also need a local Business Tax Receipt (city and/or county depending on where you work).